Jaisac/Unity_StoneThrower/README.md

 # Unity_StoneThrower
-Project about a stone thrower project
+Project about a stone thrower game for PC